GabyForceQ/LibertyEngine/README.md

 # LibertyEngine
 ##### Description:
-A powerful 2D/3D engine written in the D programming language.
+A powerful 2D/3D engine fully written in D programming language.
 This is still work in progress.
-If you find a bug, please report via github.
+If you find a bug, please report on github.
 There are so many features to come.

 ##### D compiler versions recommended: